 Even if your significant other meets all of the above requirements, certain circumstances could disqualify you from claiming them as a dependent.
 You won’t be able to claim your boyfriend or girlfriend as a dependent if any of the following are true:

-You cannot claim your partner as a dependent if they aren’t a U.S. citizen, resident, or national, or a resident of Canada or Mexico.
+You cannot claim your partner as a dependent if they aren’t a U.S. citizen, resident or national or, in certain cases, a resident of Canada or Mexico.
 If your significant other is in the U.S. on a temporary visa stay and is applying for residency or citizenship, you’ll have to wait until their status changes before you can claim them as a dependent on your tax return.

-There are advantages and disadvantages to filing a joint return with a spouse.
+There are tax advantages and disadvantages to being married, especially if you file a joint return with a spouse.

-You should talk to a financial planner before you decide to file jointly.
+You should talk to a financial planner if you have questions about the best filing status for your tax situation.
 An experienced advisor can review your income and expenses to ensure that you haven’t structured your financials in a way that will hurt you when tax time comes around.

 No matter how long you’ve been with your partner or how much you’re supporting them financially, you can’t claim them as a dependent unless your partner passes the qualifying relative test.
 Take a close look at the qualifiers to determine whether you’re eligible to get a tax credit, which might significantly reduce your tax burden.